malikfm/multi-destinations-trip-planner/README.md

 # Multi Destinations Trip Planner
 This project is part of my master's study assessment for the course "Introduction to Artificial Intelligence," specifically focused on Chapter 4: Search Algorithms.
 The project, titled "Multi-Destination (Itinerary) Trip Planner," draws inspiration from travel apps like TripAdvisor.
 The system allows users to select a hotel and choose one of categories of interests.
 Based on these inputs, it generates a travel itinerary.

 The hotel serves as the starting point, while the selected category filters relevant tourist attractions that align with the selected category.
-The itinerary will include up to five destinations, starting from the hotel to the first attraction, followed by routes between the subsequent attractions until the final stop.
+The itinerary will include up to five destinations, starting from the hotel to the first attraction, followed by routes between the subsequent attractions until the final stop (back to the hotel again).
 The trip plan is generated using the A* algorithm, with the Haversine formula employed as the heuristic function to calculate distances between destinations.

 ## Map
 The data was manually collected from Google Maps and is limited to a selection of places in Singapore.